wrld3d/wrld.js/README.md

 ## Getting Started

-Before you begin, you will need to acquire an API key, which you can do by [signing up](https://www.wrld3d.com/register/) for a free account at [wrld3d.com](https://www.wrld3d.com).
+Before you begin, you will need to acquire an API key, which you can do by [signing up](https://www.wrld3d.com/register/) for an account at [wrld3d.com](https://www.wrld3d.com) and selecting the Digital Twin plan - free trials are available!

 You can easily embed a 3D map in any web page.
 The code below shows a simple example: